MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Walkthrough--Creating-and-Using-a-Client-Control-Add-in.md

     >[!NOTE]
     > If you do not have images or a style sheet, leave the `<image>` and `<StyleSheet>` elements blank.
-2. Save the manifest to a file that is in same directory that the assembly is saved in, the Add-ins directory (check).
+2. Save the manifest to a file in same folder that the assembly is saved in (the **Add-ins** folder).

      Name the manifest **Manifest** and make sure to add the .xml extension to the file, so that the file name will now be **Manifest.xml**.

 The next step is to create a JavaScript file containing code that calls C/AL in [!INCLUDE[navnow](includes/navnow_md.md)].

 ## Creating a JavaScript File
  Now you must create a JavaScript file to hold all of the code that calls C/AL in [!INCLUDE[navnow](includes/navnow_md.md)].